top of page

 I am a retired wine-buyer with a life-long love of history.
 As probably the last indentured apprentice in the wine trade I did not go to university but in my fifties, whilst commuting to London, I did take the opportunity to gain an Open University degree in Art-History (left).

-Retirement enables you to do so much and so I worked for Salisbury Museum (above) photographing objects in the Pitt-Rivers' (the father of archaeology) collection so that they could be researched on the Web.
+Retirement enables you to do so much and so I worked for Salisbury Museum photographing objects in the Pitt-Rivers' (the father of archaeology) collection so that they could be researched on the Web.
 In my teens and twenties I had the good fortune to work for two of Britain's top archaeologists, professors Barry Cunliffe and Martin Biddle, so handling these artefacts felt completely natural.

 When funding ran out at the museum I transferred to Salisbury Cathedral where specialists in Magna Carta were being trained for its 800th anniversary.
 I enjoyed this enormously and so was asked to train as a Cathedral guide as well.
-After a year I had the opportunity of adding research work in the Cathedral Archives.
+After a year I had the opportunity of adding research work in the Cathedral Archives (left).

 I was put to work on the Chapter minutes dating from 1733, the point when they started to be written in English.
 There was so much of interest that I wrote up my notes, so far there are 298 pages, in a book form which I call a Capitular Concordance.
 In order to disseminate my more interesting finds I publish on a twice-monthly basis a newsletter called Jot & Tittle.
 The title refers to the scribe's (Tironian) shorthand that was used in Magna Carta but today is just found in the dot on the letters i and j plus the cross on the t.